bytebury/crust/README.md

 is worth it in the long-haul; as most apps will require some sort of permissions and role-based logic.

-The first user that registers will be given the `Role::Admin` role.
-This will allow them to configure the application to their liking without needing to do manual inserts into the database.
 By default, there are two roles created as part of the initial migration:

 * `Role::User`
 * `Role::Admin`